zzt93/os-lab1/README.md

 ## NOTICE in the future:
 - the adt itself not must to be synchronized, the user choose whether to synchronize.
 - can add NOINTR to make sure user add synchronization if necessary

+- put the original global variable to parameter can better re-use some data structure.(ListHead)
+- using macro when need different type(Tree<>)